-This post walks you through the process of mapping a many-to-many relationship with Spring Boot, Spring Data JPA and HSQL.
+This tutorial walks you through the process of mapping a Hibernate many-to-many relationship with Spring Boot, Spring Data JPA and HSQL

 What you'll need